jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 Recommended Backup and Retention Policies
 -----------------------------------------

-- All backups should be performed remotely and stored off the system.
+- Use of the centralized backup mechanism of the System Controllers to perform and store the backups of subclouds.
+Standalone systems and System Controllers backups can be performed locally or remotely, and the archive must be stored off the system.

 - All backups are done during off-peak hours (i.e. maintenance window).